cbinding/rematch2/README.md

 ### periodo_ruler <a class="anchor" id="periodo_ruler"></a>

+The periodo ruler is a specialised [vocabulary_ruler](#vocabulary_ruler) component, utilising the [Perio.do](https://perio.do/) dataset.
+#### configuration
-The periodo ruler component utilises the [Perio.do](https://perio.do/) dataset.
-When configured with a valid Perio.do authority identifier e.g. `'p0xxt6t'` [Scottish Archaeological Periods & Ages (ScAPA)](http://n2t.net/ark:/99152/p0xxt6t), the component will match against the labels of periods contained within that specified authority. e.g. _Chalcolithic, Early Bronze Age, Antonine_
+* periodo_authority_id - When configured with a valid Perio.do authority identifier the component will match against the labels of periods contained within that specified authority. e.g. `'p0xxt6t'` [Scottish Archaeological Periods & Ages (ScAPA)](http://n2t.net/ark:/99152/p0xxt6t) for matches on [_Chalcolithic_](http://n2t.net/ark:/99152/p0xxt6tcq9w), [_Early Bronze Age_](http://n2t.net/ark:/99152/p0xxt6tm9kq), [_Antonine_](http://n2t.net/ark:/99152/p0xxt6tkpj3) etc.

 ### vocabulary_ruler <a class="anchor" id="vocabulary_ruler"></a>
+Identifies terms or phrases from a supplied controlled vocabulary list of terms with associated identifiers.
+#### configuration
+The component is configured using the inherited configuration parameters of the [base_ruler](#base_ruler) component, plus the following:
+* patt_list - a list of spaCy patterns representing the vocabulary to match on.
+Note: you may alternatively supply a list of identifiers and labels.
-Example vocabulary files are included for use with the vocabulary_ruler component to identify terms originating from extracts of controlled vocabularies as occurring in free text.
-The (suggested) 'Entity Type' given below can be overriden when configuring the pipeline.
-Sometimes a vocabulary may not quite fit the use case of terms to be located - controlled vocabularies do not always contain the exact terms as used in free-text.
-In this case there is the flexibility of directly editing the pattern file used, and/or including an additional supplementary file (e.g. to expand the entry vocabulary), and/or a 'stop file' containing identifiers that should NOT appear in the results.
+* supp_list - a list of supplementary terms.
+Sometimes an existing vocabulary may not quite fit the use case of terms to be located - controlled vocabularies do not always contain the exact terms as used in free-text, so the supplementary list can be used to expand on the supplied vocabulary list without altering it.
+* stop_list - a list of identifiers of concepts that should NOT appear in the results.
+This is useful to restrict matches to a subset of the supplied vocabulary list, or to exclude specific concepts.

-The example files described in the table below contain terms and Linked Open Data (LOD) identifiers extracted from the [Getty Art &amp; Architecture Thesaurus (AAT)](https://www.getty.edu/research/tools/vocabularies/aat/) SPARQL endpoint, and from the [FISH 'Heritage Standards'](https://heritage-standards.org.uk/fish-vocabularies/) site for bulk downloads of vocabulary data.
-Note the file naming convention indicates the date the data was extracted and the file created - so they are a snapshot and do not represent the latest version of the controlled vocabularies.
-The user is directed to the originating sites for the most up to date information.
+Example vocabulary files are included for use with the vocabulary_ruler component, to identify terms originating from extracts of controlled vocabularies as occurring in free text.
+The (suggested) 'Entity Type' in the table below may be overridden when configuring the pipeline.
+The example files described in the table contain terms and Linked Open Data (LOD) identifiers extracted from the [Getty Art &amp; Architecture Thesaurus (AAT)](https://www.getty.edu/research/tools/vocabularies/aat/) SPARQL endpoint, and from the [FISH 'Heritage Standards'](https://heritage-standards.org.uk/fish-vocabularies/) site for bulk downloads of vocabulary data.
+Note the file naming convention adopted here indicates the date this data was extracted and the files created - so they are only a snapshot and do not represent the latest version of the controlled vocabularies.
+The user is directed to the originating sites for the most up to date information on these vocabularies.

 | Vocabulary File                                | Source Description                                                                   | Examples                                                           |
 | ---------------------------------------------- | ------------------------------------------------------------------------------------ | -----------------------------------------------------------------: |